 The DSL and deputies should also have their knowledge and skills refreshed regularly, but at least once a year, via for example e-bulletins, meeting other DSLs or spending time reading and digesting safeguarding developments.

-You must put appropriate internet filters and monitoring systems in place, to protect pupils from harmful and inappropriate content online.
+You must ensure appropriate internet filters and monitoring systems are in place, to protect pupils from harmful and inappropriate content online.
 There's further information on this in annex C.

 Teaching pupils about safeguarding

 Pupils need to be taught about safeguarding, including staying safe online, as part of a broad and balanced curriculum.
-This information could be provided through, for example, personal, social, health and economic (PSHE) education or sex and relationships education (SRE).
+This information could be provided through, for example, personal, social, health and economic (PSHE) education or relationships and sex education (RSE).